Agenda: Root the power to create and allocate official money in democratically governed communities.

-Money, a relatively recent invention, is one of the most useful and beneficial of human technologies.
-And though it impacts on every aspect of modern life, it is so familiar and its existence so much taken for granted, we rarely step back to reflect on its real nature and significance.
-See Money Is…
+Although money impacts every aspect of modern life, it is so familiar and its existence so much taken for granted that we rarely step back to reflect on its real nature and significance.
+For further elaboration, see Money Is…

 A Brief History of Money

 In the earliest human societies, money was unknown.
 People organized their lives around the relationships of family, clan, and tribe.
-They cared for one another and allocated resources to secure the well-being of all.
-Resource allocation decisions were local and based on the needs of the community.
+They allocated available resources according to custom, status, and mutual caring.

-In contemporary 21st century societies, most of us organize our lives around earning, spending, borrowing, and saving money.
-Money is our ticket to food, shelter, transportation, education, recreation, health care and nearly every other essential of daily life.
+In contemporary 21st century societies, money exchange defines most our our social, economic, and political relationships.
+And most most of us organize our lives around earning, spending, borrowing, and saving money.
+It is our ticket to food, shelter, transportation, education, recreation, health care and nearly every other essential of daily life.
 This has sweeping implications for values and the distribution of power in society.

 A Matter of Values and Power